alshedivat/al-folio/_pages/about.md

 <details markdown="1">
   <summary markdown="span"> <b> What am I doing these days? </b></summary>

-  * Working on projects on offline RL in confounded tabular MDPs and learning mixtures of MDPs.
-  * Thinking about minimax optimal algorithms for offline policy evaluation (OPE) and the role of the geometry of action sets.
+  * Working on minimax optimal algorithms for offline policy evaluation (OPE) and the role of the geometry of action sets.
-  * Working on double descent in denoising under the guidance of [Rishi Sonthalia](https://sites.google.com/umich.edu/rsonthal/home?authuser=0).
-Work continued from [MREG 2022](https://sites.google.com/umich.edu/mreg-2022/home).
+  * Working on extending work with Rishi Sonthalia and Kashvi Srivastava to non-linear denoising.
   * Continuing work on our project from [LOGML 2022](https://www.logml.ai/)!
 I was a participant in Dr. Eli Meirom's group, planning to work on using RL for graph rewiring in GNNs to prevent oversquashing for long range problems.
-  * Mentoring undergraduate students on a project about using machine learning to enhance model predictive control.
+  * Thinking about extensions of De Finetti's theorem to decision processes.
+  * Organizing an interdepartmental social initiative, SPAM (Statistics, Physics, Astronomy, Mathematics).
   * Fleshing out ideas for more academic communities like Monsoon Math.

   </details>